-Jason claims to have written to Jet Airways’ lenders but never having received any reply in return.
-He later wrote to Jet Airways’ CEO, Vinay Dube, about the proposal for purchasing stakes.
+Jason claims to have written to Jet Airways’ lenders but never receiving any reply in return.
+He later wrote to Jet Airways’ CEO, Vinay Dube, about the proposal to purchase stakes.
 Jason said he was provided with contacts of SBI to get in touch with.
-He is also in talks with other Indian entrepreneur investors for financing his bid for a controlling stake Jet Airways.
+He is also in talks with other Indian entrepreneurs and investors for financing his bid for a controlling stake in Jet Airways.